Welcome to Bessemer, pennsylvania

 HISTORY

-While many of the old mainstays of the community have disappeared with the passage of time, the strong heritage and natural resources of our community remains.
-Today, the community of Bessemer is a safe, mainly residential community within a short drive to shopping centers in New Castle, PA and in Boardman, Ohio.
+While many of the old mainstays of the community have disappeared with the passage of time, the strong heritage and natural resources of our community remain.
+As a safe and affordable residential community, Bessemer exists within a short drive to shopping centers in New Castle, PA and in Boardman, Ohio.
 Close to major highways, Bessemer is located within close proximity to I-76, I-680 and I-376, making easy access to Akron, Cleveland and Pittsburgh.
-However, the town of Bessemer possesses the ability and the natural resources to be a quaint small town, with affordable places to live.
+All of these aspects speak to the deep potential for our community.

 borough council meetings

-The Borough Council is made of seven elected council members and the mayor.
-It meets on the second Monday of every month at 7 p.m. in the council chambers of the H. Spencer Carr Municipal Building.
+The Borough Council is made of seven elected members, elected on odd numbered years.
+The mayor also participates in meetings with voice but no vote (unless to break a tie in certain circumstances).
+Council meets on the second Monday of every month at 7 p.m. in the council chambers of the H. Spencer Carr Municipal Building.
 The public is both welcomed and encouraged to attend.
 Time is given for the public to comment during the meetings.
 Learn more about Council by clicking here.

 water, sewer & garbage